arthurlockman/SublimeFIRST/README.md

 ---
 In order for this build system to run, you have to install and configure [UCPP](https://github.com/nikitakit/ucpp), and ensure that you can build a project with it.
 This will require that you install Wine and wput if you're on a Mac or Linux machine.
 The easiest way that I found to configure it is to use the linux-windriver variant, and have an existing WindRiver install to go off of.

+Make sure that you create a symbolic link to the ucpp/ucpp folder in your bin.
+Do this by running this command (edit out the part that says "PATH_TO_UCPP" and replace it with the path to your UCPP base install.

+	cd /opt/local/bin
+	ln -s /[PATH_TO_UCPP]/ucpp/ucpp

 Instructions
 ---
-Configure the project which you want to build with SublimeFIRST using **ucpp configure** and **ucpp init**.
-Then, install the FRC.sublime-build script into your **~/[Sublime Text Settings Folder]/Packages/User** folder by just dropping it in (on the Mac, this folder is in ~/Application Support/Sublime Text 2/Packages/User).
+Install the FRC.sublime-build script into your **~/[Sublime Text Settings Folder]/Packages/User** folder by just dropping it in (on the Mac, this folder is in ~/Application Support/Sublime Text 2/Packages/User).
 You should then be able to select FRC from your Tools > Build System menu.

+If you've never built your project with UCPP before, you'll need to follow these next instructions.
+Once you've selected FRC as a build system, bring up the ST command prompt by pressing **Command-Shift-P**.
+Type "UCPP Setup" into that box.
+Press enter, and wait for it to finish.
+Then, bring up the same prompt and type "UCPP Regenerate Makefile".
+Once that's done, you should be able to just press **Command-B** to build your project, and **Command-Shift-B** to upload it.

 Usage
 ---
 Simply press **Command-B** to build the project using UCPP.
 Build errors will show up in the ST 2 console.

-Press **Command-Shift-B** to upload the project to the robot.
-Remember to press Cmd-B first, to ensure that you are uploading the most recent compile of the code.
+Press **Command-Shift-B** to build and upload the project to the robot.

+Press **Command-Shift-P** and type in **UCPP Regenerate Makefile** every time you add or remove files from the project to regenerate the project's makefile.

+Press **Command-Shift-P** and type in **Debug Run** to deploy the code in UCPP debug mode.

+Press **Command-Shift-P** and type in **Debug Build** to build the code in UCPP debug mode.

 Notes
 ---